apostrophecms-legacy/apostrophe-snippets/README.md

 // In stories/index.js, inside the constructor, after the call to the base class constructor

 var superExtendWidget = self.extendWidget;
-self.extendWidget = function() {
+self.extendWidget = function(widget) {
   superExtendWidget();
-  var superAddCriteria = self.addCriteria;
+  var superAddCriteria = widget.addCriteria;
-  self.addCriteria = function(item, criteria, options) {
+  widget.addCriteria = function(item, criteria, options) {
     superAddCriteria(item, criteria, options);
-    // Only return objects with the "special" property if "item.special" is truthy criteria.special = !!item.special;
+    // If we only want "special" objects, change the mongodb criteria if (item.special) {
+     criteria.special = true;
+    }
   };
+  var superSanitize = widget.sanitize;
+  widget.sanitize = function(item) {
+    superSanitize(item);
+    // Double negation ensures a nice clean boolean value item.special = !!item.special;
   };
+};
 ```

 Note that we use the "super pattern" to call the original version of each method we're overriding.
+Without this, other properties would not make it into our criteria or be sanitized for storage.

 "How did `special` get saved on the server?"
 The default sanitizer for snippet widgets saves any properties it does not recognize without modifying them.
 It's possible to override `self.sanitizer` to be pickier in your `extendWidget` method.